-Neutropenia and thrombocytopenia

-The major dose limiting toxicities of lenalidomide include neutropenia and thrombocytopenia.
+Neutropenia and thrombocytopenia The major dose limiting toxicities of lenglidomide include neutropenia and thrombocytopenia.
 A complete blood cell count, including white blood cell count with differential count, platelet count, haemoglobin, and haematocrit should be performed at baseline, every week for the first 8 weeks of lenalidomide treatment and monthly thereafter to monitor for cytopenias.
-A dose interruption and/or a dose reduction may be required (see section 4.2).
+A dose interruption and/or a dose reduction may be ired (see section Posology and method of administration)